jbpawlik/numberhood/readme.md

-# Mr. Roboger's Numberhood
+# Mr. Robogers' Numberhood
 ## by James Benjamin Pawlik (http://github.com/jbpawlik)

 ### __Description__
-Mr. Roboger's Numberhood is an interactive website that takes numerical input from a user and returns numbers and strings depending on the number.
+Mr. Robogers' Numberhood is an interactive website that takes numerical input from a user and returns numbers and strings depending on the number.
 For example, numbers that contain a 1 return "Beep!" while numbers with a 2 return "Boop!"
 Each subsequent rule has higher importance and overrides previous rules.

 ### __Technologies Used__
-Mr. Roboger's Numberhood uses custom HTML and CSS.
+Mr. Robogers' Numberhood uses custom HTML and CSS.
 JavaScript and JQuery are used for the business and interface logic.

 ### __Setup/Installation__
 1. Download or clone the [repository](http://github.com/jbpawlik/numberhood) to your local machine